← Back to ResourcesBreed Guides

 Where can I adopt a Husky in Calgary?

-Huskies appear in Calgary rescues frequently — one of the most-surrendered breeds in Alberta.
-Best places to check: Calgary Humane Society, AARCS, BARCS, Pawsitive Match, Calgary Animal Rescue, and ARF Alberta.
-Browse all currently available Huskies and Husky mixes (Pomsky, Labsky, Gerberian Shepsky) across 13+ Calgary rescues at LocalPetFinder's Husky breed page — listings update every 2 hours.
-Huskies appear across all Calgary neighbourhoods including Signal Hill, McKenzie Towne, Tuscany, and the inner-city core.
+Huskies appear in Calgary rescues frequently.
+One of the most-surrendered breeds in Alberta.
+Best places to check: Calgary Humane Society, AARCS, BARCS, Pawsitive Match, Calgary Animal Rescue, ARF Alberta, Cochrane Humane, and Heaven Can Wait.
+Browse all currently available Huskies and Husky mixes (Pomsky, Labsky, Gerberian Shepsky) across 15+ Calgary rescues at LocalPetFinder's Husky breed page.
+Listings update regularly.
+Huskies turn up across Calgary neighbourhoods including Signal Hill, McKenzie Towne, Tuscany, Nose Hill area, and the inner-city core.
 The most common Calgary Husky surrender reasons: exercise demands underestimated, escape artist behaviour, vocalisation, prey drive incidents, lifestyle changes.
-Most surrendered Huskies are 2–6 year old adults; puppies are rare.
+Most surrendered Huskies are 2 to 6 year old adults; puppies are rare.

 What is Halo Husky Haven and is it a real Calgary rescue?